sebasrodusa/ProsperityFIN-Financial-Platform-Planning-6288/README.md

 supabase db reset
 ```
 Migration `006_enable_rls.sql` turns on row level security for the core tables.
 Run `supabase db reset` after pulling to apply it locally.

+### Enabling RLS

+The `006_enable_rls.sql` migration enables row level security policies for all
+core tables.
+Apply the migration to your Supabase project with `supabase db push`
+or through the dashboard.
+After the SQL is applied, open each table in the
+Supabase dashboard and verify that **Enable RLS** is turned on.

 Migration `003_add_fna_code.sql` adds a `fna_code` text column (unique) along with optional `client_email` and `claimed_at` fields on the `financial_analyses_pf` table.